 WIESERALM @ WIESERGUT, SAALBACH-HINTERGLEMM, AUSTRIA

-Nobody goes hungry after skiing in the Tyrolean Alps, especially not at Wieseralm, the modern log-built lodge at the summit of the Reiterkogel cable car, where bison steak, truffle spaghetti and hearty kasnocken are washed down with gutsy red wines and frothy alpine beer.
+Nobody goes hungry after skiing in the Tyrolean Alps, especially not at Wieseralm, the modern log-built lodge at the summit of the Reiterkogel cable car, where bison steak, truffle spaghetti and hearty kasnocken (dumplings) are washed down with gutsy red wines and frothy Alpine beer.
 Valley views from the alm’s decking are the reason we put our ski boots on in the morning – and are even better when soundtracked by regular live music.
 When it’s time to hang up the ski poles, slalom or ride the cable car down into Hinterglemm, where your Finnish sauna or hot tub awaits at 14th-century sister property, Wiesergut.

 FIRE & ICE @ PORTETTA, COURCHEVEL, FRANCE

 Slope-set sister to the UK’s litter of Pig hotels, Portetta gets everything about its ski-in, ski-out setting right, from heart-warming vin chauds by the fire to regular gigs at the Fire & Ice bar, lit by flaming torches and decorated with cosy fur furnishings.
 Inside, the hotel’s lavish Cucina Angelina restaurant serves Savoyard and Italian specialties under cast-iron chandeliers.
 For some slightly more high-octane après-ski, pop down into the Méribel valley near the mid-station of the Saulire Express gondola for the wild afternoon parties at La Folie Douce.

 HISTORIC BAR @ THE NEW SHERIDAN HOTEL, TELLURIDE, COLORADO